 While staying at Gorilla Forest Camp guests are able to venture out on game drives to Ishasha, located in the south of the well known Queen Elizabeth National Park popular for its tree climbing lions, savanna elephants, buffaloes, topi, hippos, various bird species, warthogs and the occasional leopard.

 The Ishasha Sector is famous for its population of tree-climbing lions.
 The Lions are normally seen lazily lying within the branches of the huge fig trees staring down at the numerous Uganda Kobs grazing in the open Ishasha plains.
 This is usually a full day outing where guests are able to stop for lunch at the hippo pool.
 Departure is 6:30 in the morning.

 Day 4 - End of Sanctuary Gorilla Forest Camp Tour

 After a final morning in camp you will be transferred back to Bwindi (Kihihi) Airport for your flight to Entebbe.
 (B)

 Dates and Pricing

-Tracking may be fairly strenuous with treks up to six hours or longer, at high altitudes, not uncommon.
-Also, mountain gorillas are wild animals and, as such, sightings cannot be guaranteed.
+Trekking may be fairly strenuous with treks up to six hours or longer, at high altitudes, not uncommon.
+Also, mountain gorillas are wild animals, and, as such sightings cannot be guaranteed.
 However viewing success rates are over 95%.
 Minimum age 15 years.